Posted by MIT Sloan Executive Education - 6 months and 16 days ago

 Each cohort of thirty included participants, or Fellows, from diverse ethnic and cultural backgrounds.
 Through a combination of leadership training and spiritual transformation, the program was designed to help the Fellows put aside differences and work toward a common goal of building a better future for Indonesia.
 Delivered in Indonesia and Cambridge, the program drew on MIT Sloan’s unique approach of integrating theory, real-world practice, and personal reflection.
 The curriculum included social technologies and advanced management techniques to help participants recognize the root causes of pervasive problems and address them effectively through collaboration.
 As part of this curriculum, Fellows developed and built prototypes of the types of change projects they planned to undertake in their chosen areas.

-Posted by MIT Sloan Executive Education - 2 years and 16 days ago
+Posted by MIT Sloan Executive Education - 2 years and 5 months and 8 days ago

 A culture of innovation has been a hallmark of IBM since its founding in 1911.
 With more patents than any other technology firm in the world and five Nobel Prizes earned by its employees over the years, it’s no surprise that innovation colors everything "Big Blue."